longhorn/longhorn/enhancements/20210726-pv-encryption.md

 ### User Experience In Detail

 Creation and usage of an encrypted volume requires 2 things:
-- the storage class needs to specify `secure: "true"` as part of its parameters.
+- the storage class needs to specify `encrypted: "true"` as part of its parameters.
 - secrets need to be created and reference for the csi operations need to be setup.
 - see below examples for different types of secret usage.